mluerig/cv-eeb/_pages/program.md

 ---
 ## Updates

 **2023-09-11** - Unfortunately Arthur Porto had to cancel is attendance due to urgent family matters.
-We are trying to find a replacement for the keynote on Tuesday afternoon.
+We are trying to find a replacement for the keynote on Wednesday afternoon.

 ## Conference booklets